609: The Skydivers

 Johnny Cash (1932-2003) was a country-western singer known for his black garb and his sympathy for men in prison, for whom he frequently performed.
 (Thanks to Todd Berryman for this reference.)

-Their parachuting idol is Trini Lopez in The Dirty Dozen. –Because he fell and died.
+Their parachuting idol is Trini Lopez in The Dirty Dozen. –That's because he fell and died.
+Yes.

 The Dirty Dozen is a 1967 movie about a group of murderers trained to assassinate German officers during World War II.
 Trini Lopez played Pedro Jiminez in the film.